Do you need to extend your USB cable or connect two cables? Here’s a simple guide to help you:

 - Plug in the Hub: Connect it to your computer or power source.

 - Attach Your Devices: Connect multiple USB cables using the hub’s ports.
-If you’re connecting many devices, watch your power usage.
+When connecting various devices, be mindful of your power consumption.

 4. Avoid Cable Splicing